aman2743/AITesterBlueprint/Prompts_Selenium2PlaywrightLocalLLM.md

 **Source of Truth:**   Using the UI user provide selenium code (java)
 **Delivery Payload:**   convert into new directory and show it in the UI also
 **Behavioral Rules:**   Convert  Everything

+**Second Prompt**
+@B.L.A.S.T.md now you can go with Phase 2 and Phase 3.
+Please use the Ollama API  as local LLM and make sure the Model is codelama